-The bill establishes an education opportunity tax credit for Kansas residents with dependent children who are eligible for public school but not enrolled, starting in tax year 2025.
-Taxpayers can claim a credit based on actual expenditures for private school tuition and related costs, with a maximum of $8,000 for accredited schools and $4,000 for non-accredited schools.
-The total credits allowed are capped at $125 million for the first year, with potential increases in subsequent years.
-Eligibility requirements include providing a valid Social Security number for each dependent child and restrictions for those who have received scholarships under a separate program.
-The bill also mandates annual reporting by the Department of Revenue, includes penalties for fraudulent claims, and clarifies the consultation process with the state department of education regarding public school enrollment status.
-It repeals the existing section of K.S.A.
-2024 Supp.
-79-32,117 to incorporate these new provisions into the Kansas income tax act.
+The bill establishes an education opportunity tax credit for Kansas residents with dependent children who are eligible for public school but not enrolled, effective from tax year 2025.
+Taxpayers can claim a credit based on actual expenditures for private school tuition and related costs, capped at $8,000 for accredited schools and $4,000 for non-accredited schools, with a total credit limit of $125 million for the first year.
+To qualify, taxpayers must provide valid Social Security numbers for their dependents and are ineligible for the credit if the child has received a scholarship from another program.
+The bill also mandates annual reporting by the Department of Revenue and includes penalties for false claims, while allowing taxpayers to claim the credit in advance during the tax year.

 As Amended by Senate Committee: 79-32